joewatt95/CVM/isabelle/README.md

 ```

 This will also generate $\LaTeX$ sources and corresponding pdf documents for
-each formalisation in their respective subdirectories.
+each formalisation.
+These will appear in the `document_out` subdirectory in the formalisations'
+subdirectories.

 ## Interactively viewing and editing the formalisations